 3. End the relationship

-Though none of us can change who we are to any significant extent because of our genetics, it’s exactly what we constantly ask for from one another in our difficult relationships!
-Unfortunately, many of our most difficult relationships take place within our families.
-Yet, because we’re family, we rarely choose to end those relationships.
-The glue that binds families together is extremely strong and, consequently, it can be almost impossible for us to ever completely break free.
-That’s why learning how to create boundaries through emotional and physical space is often going to be our best bet whenever a difficult relationship involves a family member.
+Though none of us can change who we are to any significant extent as a result of our genetics, that’s exactly what we’re wanting from the other person in our difficult relationships!
+We’re continually asking the other person to change, change, change!
+Unfortunately, some of our most difficult relationships occur within our families.
+Yet, because we’re family, we’re typically not going to want to end those relationships.
+The glue that binds families together is normally quite strong and, consequently, it can be almost impossible for any of us to ever completely break free.
+That’s why learning how to create boundaries through emotional and physical space is often going to be our best bet when a difficult relationship involves a family member.

 Dogs frequently feel like family to many of us.
-One of the most challenging aspects of being a veterinarian is being forced to voice my concern that a particular dog isn’t a good fit for a certain individual or family (this is especially challenging if I have suspect the dog could be dangerous.)
+One of the most challenging aspects of being a veterinarian is feeling an obligation to voice my concerns when I detect that a particular dog isn’t a good fit for a certain individual or family (this is especially challenging when I have suspicions that a particular dog might be dangerous.)

-No one has a crystal ball that can reliably predict whether a dog is going to be dangerous or not.
-Over the years, though, I’ve learned to trust my gut and have found that it’s best to err on the side of caution whenever there’s any concern that a dog might eventually be dangerous.
-Bad things can happen in the blink of an eye.
-For unknown reasons, a dog can have one bad moment and, in the blink of an eye, a dog can inflict horrific injuries or even kill someone.
-This is especially a concern when it comes to children.
+No one has a crystal ball that can reliably predict whether a dog is going to eventually hurt someone or not.
+Over the years, though, I’ve learned to trust my experience and instincts and I now believe that it’s best to err on the side of caution when there’s a concern that a dog might potentially be dangerous.
+Horrific things can happen in the blink of an eye.
+For unknown reasons, a dog can have one bad moment and, before anyone can intervene, a dog can inflict horrific injuries to the point of killing someone.
+This is especially the case when it comes to children.

 Trying to predict whether a dog will be a good fit (or not) for a particular individual or family is a big part of my job as a veterinarian.
 Every new dog needs to undergo a lot of scrutiny not only from the owner but from me as the veterinarian.
 All of us need to be invested in trying to figure out just what kind of dog a new dog is going to be.
 I feel that I have a moral obligation as a trained professional to express any reservations I might have about a particular dog (even if an owner doesn’t like what I have to say.)
 As one might expect, there are times when an owner has gotten upset or defensive because of what I’ve said about their dog.